AiDAPT-A/VisArchPy/docs/quick-start.rst

 * **OCR:** pipeline for extracting metadata and visuals from PDF files using OCR analysis.
 OCR analysis extracts images from PDF files using Tesseract OCR.
 * **LayoutOCR:** pipeline for extracting metadata and visuals from PDF files that combines layout and OCR analysis.
 * **Dino:** utility for transforming images into visual features using the self-supervised  learning in [DinoV2.](https://ai.meta.com/blog/dino-v2-computer-vision-self-supervised-learning/)
 * **Viz:** an utility to create a *bounding box plot*.
-This plot provides an overview of the shapes, and size of images in a data set.
+This plot provides an overview of the shapes and sizes of images in a data set.

    .. image:: img/all-plot-heat.png
       :alt: Example Bbox plot